etn-ccis/blui-automation/pxb-tag/README.md

 # @pxblue/tag

 This Command Line tool is a utility for automatically creating tags and github releases through a continuous integration pipeline.
-Given a `package.json` and a `CHANGELOG.md`, it will parse out the latest release notes, install the Github CLI and publish the latest release.
+Given a `package.json` and a `CHANGELOG.md`, it will parse out the latest release notes and publish the latest release.

 ## Prerequisites